 The cold fact is that negotiations do not always work and you may be forced to fight.
 And, at the beginning of a case, everything looks like it favors the prosecution.

 So what do you do?

-You rise to the challenge.
-The only way to succeed in such a scenario is if your lawyer is willing and able to “out-think, out-imagine, out-investigate, out-research, and out-prepare his adversary.”
-This is the only way to either beat the case at trial, or, persuade the prosecution to make a better offer, one that you can accept.
+The only way to succeed in such a situation is to “out-think, out-imagine, out-investigate, out-research, and out-prepare the adversary.”
+This is the only way to either beat the case at trial or persuade prosecutors to make a better offer, one that you can accept.

-The beginning of a criminal case is no time to play defense.
-The beginning is all about offense.
-I’ll illustrate this concept with a story based on a previous case I handled.
-The facts of the story may not be identical to yours, but an important common thread applies to your case.
+The success of a criminal case can often be traced back to intelligent offense undertaken in the beginning of the case.
+I'll illustrate this concept with a story.
+The facts may not be identical to yours, but an important common thread applies to your case:

 We had to either win the case at trial or get a good offer.
-Immediately we went on the offense to subpoena and preserve everything from text message evidence to phone company data to social media activity and many other types of evidence.
+Immediately we went on the offense to secure everything from text messages to phone data to social media activity and many other types of evidence.
 Ultimately our early offense was fruitful and we uncovered several pieces of evidence proving that the sex was totally consensual.
 Charges were dismissed.

 Strong pretrial investigation is the foundation of both effective negotiating and winning at trial.
-When the stakes are high, the alert Chicago criminal lawyer should have a plan to seek and secure any outside evidence that can help achieve your goals.
-Combined with aggressive pretrial motion practice, there is no better way to achieve your goals in a criminal case.
+When the stakes are high, the alert criminal lawyer should have a plan to seek and secure any outside evidence that can help achieve your goals.
+Combined with aggressive pretrial motion practice, there is no better way to achieve success in a criminal case.

 Whether you know negotiating won't be an option in your case or just want to make sure you put up the strongest front to secure the best deal, you should know what the plan is before you hire anyone.